 So, that’s nice and clear.
 But what next?

 For some folk – including clients of mine now on their own journeys of Aspie-informed self-discovery – knowing that Autism might be part of their story is much less of a liberation than it’s been for me.

 But learning as much as I have about this way of being in the world (Aspergers, by the way, really shouldn’t be called a DISORDER, but much better understood as DIFFERENCE), the diagnosis has given me – is giving me, as it remains a very intense journey – permission to be me, as best I can.

-But while it hugely compromised my progression in the world of journalism and writing, my circular, structured and self-referencing way of experiencing my own inner world does seem to make me a rather good practitioner and trainer in EMDR, giving me a reassuring and containing framework for the transpersonal, psychodynamic and person-centred principles of my core psychotherapy training.
+But while it hugely compromised my progression in the world of journalism and writing, the circular, structured and self-referencing way I experience my own inner world does seem to make me a rather good practitioner and trainer in EMDR, providing a reassuring and containing framework for the transpersonal, psychodynamic and person-centred principles of my core psychotherapy training.

 As Marilyn and her team observed in their comprehensive 19-page report, I’ve adapted exceptionally well over the past 70 years, where others on the spectrum are, as they put it, not always able to mask or to develop support networks, spiralling in turn into depression, anxiety and isolation.

 I talked at the beginning of my two main conclusions, emotional in moving through what I call Grelief, and observational in understanding at last how my brain works.

 In conclusion, and turning to my fellow therapists working with clients with ASD, my third professional conclusion would be an invitation to approach Autism as an inspiration, a challenge and an opportunity, to explore a world that’s different to your own.